 BCHC has a Rental Housing Development Monitoring Policy and retains the services of, and works closely with, FinePoint Associates in rental housing monitoring.
 There were no projects that should have been inspected but were not inspected.
+The results of on-site inspections for PY23 are submitted herewith; see attachment.
 There were no emergency VAWA transfers for the Program Year.